owenkerrisk/Crytography/README.md

 ![Screenshot 2025-04-03 at 11 19 57](https://github.com/user-attachments/assets/d0c6ef1c-a45d-4ea8-8e4d-6f69ed6ed57f)

 Furterhmore, the original header of the pic_original.bmp is replaced by the bogus header of the encrypted file.
-The screenshot below shows the process:

 ![Screenshot 2025-04-03 at 11 21 41](https://github.com/user-attachments/assets/47041d2c-ad1f-481d-a5ba-e4a663fc2fe2)

 As a result, the encrypted file can be viewed by any image viewer.
-As shown in the screenshot:

  ![Screenshot 2025-04-03 at 11 23 19](https://github.com/user-attachments/assets/bac14543-d8f6-4540-ad97-052a0b77a6e6)

 It can identify that the image is still understandable, even after encryption.
-Next, we will use CBC encryption for the same image.
+In addition to this, we will use CBC encryption for the same image.

 ![Screenshot 2025-04-03 at 11 24 04](https://github.com/user-attachments/assets/5245b278-7213-4711-88e9-12b52ad2babc)